 Pediatric Critical Care Lectures Series consists of:

-• PICU Board Review – occurring quarterly
+- PICU Board Review – twice monthly

-• PICU Morbidity and Mortality conference – occurring monthly
+- Morbidity and Mortality Conference – Monthly

 All applicants must have completed a pediatric residency from an American Board of Pediatrics (ABP) approved training program or be ABP certified in pediatrics.